 This recipe is for a delicious savory bread pudding with some yummy leeks, mushrooms, and farm bread all soaked in a whole milk, egg and cheese mixture, and then baked into a spongy decadent dish.

-I’m really liking shishito peppers a lot lately.
-They are so different from bell peppers and chili peppers – almost like a combination pepper that has a wonderful chili like aroma while being mild and not too spicy.
+I really like shishito peppers.
+They are so different from bell peppers and chili peppers – almost like a combination pepper that has a wonderful chili like flavor while being mild and not too spicy.
 I’ve been using them a lot in omelettes, savory bread puddings, in tacos, and in rice dishes too.
-A little blistered with salt and pepper these peppers add wonderful taste and aroma to any dish.
+Sometimes I even serve them by themselves, a little blistered with salt and pepper these peppers add wonderful taste and aroma to any dish.

-I made soft tacos with shishito pepper, mushrooms, potatoes, and onions.
-If shishito peppers are not in season in your area or are not available, you can substitute any bell pepper in this recipe.
+For these vegetarian tacos I made them with a veggie combination of shishito peppers, mushrooms, potatoes and onions.
+I really wanted the shishito pepper flavor to be pronounced in these tacos, however if shishito peppers are not in season in your area or are not available, you can substitute any bell pepper in this recipe.
 What gives these tacos their unique flavor in addition to the shishito peppers is homemade coriander pickled onions and spicy bread and butter pickles.
 I posted a recipe for pickled onions with coriander seeds and red chili, and those are the pickled onions I used.
-Continue reading Soft Tacos with Mushrooms, Potatoes & Peppers with Spicy Bread and Butter Pickles & Coriander Pickled Onions
+Continue reading Soft Tacos with Shishito Peppers, Mushrooms & Potatoes with Coriander Pickled Onions and Spicy Bread and Butter Pickles

 I made this zucchini curry with mushrooms and paneer with a third of a giant zucchini I received from my friend Karen.
 This zucchini was huge and I had to come up with some creative ways to use this crudités.